conradakunga/Blog/_posts/2024-04-06-using-inheritance-with-fluentvalidation.md

     var validator = new PersonValidator<Teacher>();
     ```

-Now you might ask what if there is a third level of inheritance.
+Now, you might ask, what if there is a third level of inheritance?

 Not a problem.

-Suppose we have a `Headmaster`, who is also a `Teacher`.
+Suppose we have a `Headmaster` who is also a `Teacher`.

 ```csharp
 public record Headmaster : Teacher